Author Guidelines

 Keywords

-Four to sex keywords relevant to the research study are required to be submitted with the manuscript.
-Keywords are used to index the article after publishing and help to make it more discoverable.
-Hence, some care should be taken to choose the right keywords.
-Effective keywords include abbreviations or phrases that may not appear in the title or abstract and that link the work to wider field of research.
+Four to six keywords relevant to the research study are required to be submitted with the manuscript.
+Keywords are used for indexing and help improve the discoverability of the article in search engines and academic databases.
+Hence authors should carefully select clear and effective keywords that accurately reflect the main topics of the study.
+Effective keywords include important terms, abbreviations or phrases that do not appear in the title or abstract but are closely related to the broader research field.

 Abstract

-The abstract is an important part and must provide a summary of the article.
-It gives the main objective of the study, the methodology used, the main results and the conclusion.
+The abstract is an important part and should provide a concise summary of the study.
+It should clearly state the main objective of the research, the methodology used, the principal results, and the main conclusions.
 The abstract should include key terms to increase search engine discoverability.
-Because the abstract sometimes stands alone, the abstract should be complete in itself; it should not contain undefined abbreviations, table numbers, figure numbers, literature citations or equations.
-It should normally be less than 300 words.
-Authors who submit a manuscript with an abstract longer than 300 words may be asked to rewrite and shorten the abstract.
+As the abstract may be read independently of the full article, the abstract should be complete and understandable on its own.
+Therefore, it should not contain undefined abbreviations, table numbers, figure numbers, literature citations or equations.
+The abstract should normally less than 300 words.
+Authors who submitted manuscript with an abstract longer than 300 words, may asked to revise and shorten them.

 Introduction

-The introduction is expected to include the objectives of the study, a summary of the existing literature, and an explanation of why this study was necessary.
+The introduction is expected to include the objectives of the study, a summary of the existing literature and why this study was necessary.
 A good introduction should make a success to link the current research with previous studies and citing relevant references.

 Method